-Audit Name/Date Ref Area of focus/Date for review/date to report back to committee Contract Procedure Rules Ref 22-09 The areas we have re-tested relate to: All contract documentation being held on the Blue Light Database (BLPD) All contracts located or a copy obtained from the supplier Holding records electronically on the database.
-Training procuring managers and administrators Monitor successful delivery of training Periodic benchmarking or market testing is completed and retained to ensure value for money when purchasing multi-items from a single supplier with no contract.
-The collective effect of the control weaknesses in the areas above previously resulted in the original report(s) being a partial assurance rating.
-A draft follow up report has been issued and a further update will be made to the next Committee as an extensive 'requirements assessment' has been led by the ACFO Service Support in order to identify and address all outstanding issues in a timely manner.
-ICT Controls 2021/22 () Ref 22/07 The two high importance recommendations in respect of Disaster Recovery (DR), originally due for implementation approximately one year ago, were retested, as part of our 2022/23 coverage and were found to remain outstanding.
-As notified at the meeting of this Committee on 13 July 2023 the agreed Management plan to address the recommendations is on a staged basis, through to the end of the calendar year.
-This will mean these two high recommendations will be within the committee's monitoring for several more meetings.
+Audit Name/Date Ref Area of focus/Date for review/date to report back to committee Contract Procedure Rules Ref 22-09 (now superseded by Ref 24-08) - Periodic benchmarking/market testing for value for money if purchasing multi-items from a single supplier with no contract revised implementation date of December 2024 Reason for further delay is predominantly due to the time needed to: • Appointment a new post of the Contracts and Procurement Officer.
+Embed redesigned training in a revised induction process/associated monitoring

+Balance capacity with desire to address in a meaningful and sustainable manner ICT Controls 2021/22 () Ref 22/07 The two high importance recommendations in respect of Disaster Recovery (DR), originally due for implementation approximately one year ago, were retested, as part of our 2022/23 coverage and were found to remain outstanding.
+Latest progress is: Draft DR Test Strategy/Plan document (addressing recommendation 1) has been developed and is currently on track to be finalised by the agreed date of November 2023.
+Actual testing of the DR Test Strategy/Plan (covering recommendation 2) was originally planned to be completed in December 2023.
+It has now been confirmed that this will slip into early 2024 as resources have been required to be directed to the Mobilisation Replacement Project.
 Accounts Receivables - BACS Payment Process Ref 22/11 This recommendation was followed up as part of our 22/23 Counter Fraud Bank Mandate fraud coverage.
-There has been an on-going delay in producing an independent non- editable daily report of supplier bank account changes.
-A report has now been produced in a test environment and will be tested by Internal Audit prior to sign off.
-Note: Interim checks and controls have been implemented, which provide a certain level of assurance.
+Due to continued delays in producing an independent non-editable daily report of supplier bank account changes a decision has now been made to source this directly from the software vendor.
+A revised date for implementation will be given once known Note: Interim checks and controls have been implemented, which provide a certain level of assurance.